-Building and maintaining successful relationships with business partners external to your organization can make a difference.
-When the external business partner plays a crucial role in your business success, what is the path to find the right match and ensure a fruitful long-lasting relationship?
+To build and to maintain a successful relationships with business partners that are external to your organization, can make a difference.
+Particularly, when this business partner plays a crucial role in your business success.
+So what is the path to find the right match?
+And how do you ensure a fruitful and enduring relationship?
 The short answer, as with any relationship, is that it takes something to get something.
 So, what does it take?
 And what to expect from a successful relationship with such business partner?
 This article will provide insight in ISO 44001.
 It is an international standard for business relationship management.
 With a focus on relationships with business partners that are external to your organization.

 What is ISO 44001?

-ISO 44001 is the international norm for Business Relationship Management (BRM), for organizations seeking guidance in managing external (third-party) business relationships more effectively and with higher success rates and longer longevity.
-ISO 44001 was released in 2017, underlining yet again the importance for organizations to develop, nurture and improve the BRM capability.
+ISO 44001 is the international norm for Business Relationship Management (BRM).
+It aims to have relationships that are more effective.
+That have a higher rate of success.
+Additionally, relationships that have a longer longevity.
+ISO 44001 was released in 2017.
+Its release, underlines yet again the importance for organizations to develop, nurture and improve the BRM capability.
 As well as the BRM profession and the discipline of BRM.

-The International Organization for Standardization (ISO), the organization behind the ISO 44001 standard, has based it on two fundamental concepts:
+The International Organization for Standardization (ISO) is the organization behind the ISO 44001 standard.
+It has based the standard on two fundamental concepts:

 - A management system